threefoldtech/info_grid/src/documentation/faq/faq.md

 ## General Information for Developer

-### How can I use Docker on the ThreeFold Grid?

-There are many ways to use Docker on the ThreeFold Grid.

-You can simply [run Docker in a virtual machine](https://docs.docker.com/desktop/install/ubuntu/) (Full VM and Micro VM) and then follow any instructions made for [Docker](https://docs.docker.com/).

-Since the ThreeFold Hub has a [Docker to flist converter](https://hub.grid.tf/docker-convert), you can also [convert the Docker image to an flist](../developers/flist/flist_hub/convert_docker_image.md) and run it directly as a micro VM.

-### Can I convert an existing docker into an flist?
-Yes you can.
-Go on this [link](https://hub.grid.tf/docker-convert) and you will be able to convert a docker into an flist.

-### How does a FList work?
-In a flist, we separate the metadata from the data.
-The metadata is a description of what files are in that particular image.
-It's the data providing information about the app/software.
-Thanks to flist, the 3Node doesn't need to install a complete software program in order to run properly.
-Only the necessary files are installed.
-Zero-OS can read the metadata of a container and only download and execute the necessary binaries and applications to run the workload, when it is necessary.

-For more information, check this [TF video](https://www.youtube.com/watch?v=HmEzGcd3Dlg).

-### What is stored in the metadata of a software?
-The metadata stores information such as: location, properties, ownership, rights, etc.

-### What is the ratio between the metadata and the actual files on a container?
-Metadata is usually less than 5% of the container.
-The rest (95%+) is the actual files (binaries, applications).

 ### Does Zero-OS assign private IPv4 addresses to workloads?

 No. Zero-OS will request two IP address from the DHCP.
 If you only have one physical NIC connected, Zero-OS will assign the second IP address as a virtual device.